Working for Queen's 30th Assembly District

 Melissa Sklarz: The voice we need

-I've lived in Woodside for 12 years and I am running to represent the New York State Assembly’s 30th District, which includes the neighborhoods of Maspeth and Woodside and parts of Astoria, Sunnyside, Long Island City, and Middle Village.
+I've lived in Woodside for 12 years and I am running as a Democrat to represent the New York State Assembly’s 30th District, which includes the neighborhoods of Maspeth and Woodside and parts of Astoria, Sunnyside, Long Island City, Elmhurst, Rego Park and Middle Village.
 I am proud of the fact that throughout history, New Yorkers have led the nation when it comes to progressive values and policy.

 However, there is much more to do.

 I’m running for office because tenants need stronger protections against unscrupulous rent increases and our property tax system has to be reformed; the MTA needs a new dedicated revenue stream; we need to protect a women's right to choose in our state; we must safeguard immigrants; and school funding must be increased to alleviate overcrowding.
-I have been advocating for New Yorkers my entire life, but realized that after the 2016 election, this is no time to be on the sidelines.
-As you Assembly Member, I am determined to make sure all voices are heard in Albany.
+I have been advocating for New Yorkers my entire life.
+As your Assembly Member, I am determined to make sure all voices are heard in Albany.

 It is time we had a representative who will fight with us and for us.

 Times Ledger by Mark Hallum As transgender activist Melissa Sklarz campaigns to challenge freshman state Assemblyman Brian Barnwell (D-Maspeth), she looks at the diversity of her district in search of universal concerns and values.
 Improved, fairer property taxes for seniors, more reliable public transportation and better health care are priorities for Sklarz in the Sept. […]Read more...